GeodetischeInfrastructuur/geodense/README.md

-# lange-lijnstukken-advies-lib
+# nsgi-dense

 Eventual goal is to implement the following [document](https://geoforum.nl/uploads/default/original/2X/c/c0795baa683bf3845c866ae4c576a880455be02a.pdf) as:

-- validator - check if geometries do not contain line segments longer than threshold
+- check-density - check if geometries do not contain line segments longer than the max-line-segment threshold
-- geometry-fixer - fix geometries with line segments longer than threshold
+- densify - add vertices to line segments of geometries that exceed the max-line-segment threshold

 ## Development